build-on-aws/building-a-scooters-graph-including-a-graph-data-generator/README.md

 * Build most of the tutorial using Infrastructure-as-Code (IaC) Amazon CDK.
 * For those with relational databases experience, this exploration will illuminate new possibilities and data solutions.
 For newcomers, you're about to dive into a dynamic way of visualizing and interpreting data.

+> 💥 Important: in the project_blog folder, you can also find more-detailed instructions to run all this project, step by step.

 ## 🛠 Use cases

 - Comparison of technology applicability: <i>"use the right tool for the right job"</i>.